 - 4.1 NTCA has already invested in key projects including business case development fund applications for Energy Central Learning Hub, Northumberland Energy Park Phase 3, and Robotics Cluster for Offshore Energy.
-An accompanying agenda item also asks Cabinet to consider investment in the North Bank of the Tyne. - 4.2 Subject to Cabinet approving the headline financial allocation for the Offshore Wind Development Programme set out in this paper, officers will work with the Portfolio Holder and the Investment Panel to develop and launch targeted calls around both infrastructure and innovation, with the NTCA Business Case Development Fund already in place to support the development of robust business cases as necessary.
+An accompanying agenda item also asks Cabinet to consider investment in the North Bank of the Tyne. - 4.2 Officers will work with the Portfolio Holder and the Investment Panel to develop and launch targeted calls around both infrastructure and innovation, with the NTCA Business Case Development Fund already in place to support the development of robust business cases as necessary. - 4.3 A full report on the skills requirement for all our key sectors will follow in the near future, this includes the proposed green growth skills approach, where skills and training for Offshore Wind are key. - 4.4 NTCA will continue to work closely with local businesses, the North East LEP and other partners to align investment to wider development priorities and opportunities.
+NTCA is already using its position as a Mayoral Combined Authority to highlight to Government the importance of meeting its target for much greater local content and will seek to build a broader coalition in support of making this change.